opencv/opencv/modules/gpu/doc/image_filtering.rst

     :param dst: Destination image with the same size and type as  ``src`` .

-    :param kernel: Structuring element used for dilation.
+    :param kernel: Structuring element used for erosion.
 If  ``kernel=Mat()``, a  3x3 rectangular structuring element is used.

     :param anchor: Position of an anchor within the element.
 The default value  ``(-1, -1)``  means that the anchor is at the element center.